arqalite/fire-king-guide/src/combos/sanctuary/ulcanix/4-high-garunix.md

 ## High Garunix setup (with Promethean Princess in GY, Sky Burn set, High Kirin in hand)

-Last but not least, this is a greedier route that tries to set up a [_Promethean Princess, Bestower of Flames_] in the GY, search [_Fire King Sky Burn_] _and_ recover a [_Fire King High Avatar Kirin_], giving you three separate ways to start the interruption sequence.
+Last but not least, this is a greedier line that tries to set up a [_Promethean Princess, Bestower of Flames_] in the GY, search [_Fire King Sky Burn_] _and_ recover a [_Fire King High Avatar Kirin_], giving you three separate ways to start the interruption sequence.

 <center>
 <br/><video controls>